EnGineerAI4547/Crypto-Cryptography/README.md

 ## Description of the Studies:

 My cryptography studies are aimed at implementing various cryptographic primitives, protocols, and networks.
-I will produce multiple crypto-based projects as well as attempt to implement popular cryptographic networks and currencies like Bitcoin and Ethereum with goal of eventually creating my own crypto project.
+I will produce multiple crypto-based projects as well as attempt to implement popular cryptographic currencies like Bitcoin and Ethereum with goal of eventually creating my own crypto project.
 I will be using Python early on to get familiar with the subject and implement the preliminary mathematics which undergird cryptography.
 I will implement asymmetric cryptography, symmetric cryptography, hash functions, key exchanges, digital signatures, and other schemes as well.
 Eventually, I intend on doing most if not all of the same work in the C programming lanugage.

 For references, I will be using the following sources: